nowitsabby/dark-rpg-nextjs/assets/srd/fear.md

 ## Failing the Fear Test

 If a character fails a Fear test in a combat situation, he must immediately roll on the Shock Table, adding \+10 to the result for each degree of failure after the first\.
 The effects listed are applied immediately to the character\.
-At the GM’s discretion, depending on the situation and the cause of the Fear, he may also assign Insanity points to characters who fail a Fear test\.
+At the GM's discretion, depending on the situation and the cause of the Fear, he may also assign Insanity points to characters who fail a Fear test\.
 If the character fails a Fear test in a non\-combat situation, he becomes unnerved and suffers a –10 penalty to any skill or test that requires concentration\.
-This penalty lasts while the character remains in the vicinity of the source of his Fear \(simply leaving and coming back again doesn’t stop this\)\.
+This penalty lasts while the character remains in the vicinity of the source of his Fear \(simply leaving and coming back again doesn't stop this\)\.
 Whenever a character fails a Fear test by 3 or more degrees of failure, he also gains 1d5 Insanity points\.
 In special situations or settings, the Game Master should feel free to also apply alternate or other effects, such as levels of Fatigue\.

 ### Shock
 __Roll__|__Result__